Next: Position and momentum

 eigenvalues are unavoidable in quantum mechanics.
 In fact, the most important

 eigenvalues.
-Fortunately, many of the results we obtained previously
+Fortunately, many of the results that we obtained previously

 for a finite-dimensional ket space with discrete eigenvalues can be